-In an effort to break the will of their husbands and sons, the British rounded up nearly the entire Boer population of women and children in put them in the world’s first concentration camps.
-Some thirty-thousand farm houses were torched along with a number of towns and over 100,000 interned.
-The families of men who had been captured and were no long fighting were given full rations while the families of those still fighting were given reduced rations.
+In an effort to break the will of their husbands and sons, the British rounded up nearly the entire Boer population of women and children input them in the world’s first concentration camps.
+Some thirty-thousand farmhouses were torched along with a number of towns and over 100,000 interned.
+The families of men who had been captured and were no longer fighting were given full rations while the families of those still fighting were given reduced rations.
 Conditions in the camps were barely livable, and for many, not livable at all.

 As is often said, the victors write the history, so few then or now are aware of the atrocity that was visited upon the women and children of the Boers.
 If more people knew the full story of Great Britain’s brutal treatment of the Boer population, it would be clear that the Irish and Irish-Americans who fought against what the British did there fought on the right side there.
 Thus did the British Empire usher in a century in which man’s inhumanity to his fellow man would reach an unimaginable crescendo.